A close up photo of a lady's face

 3. They layer easily with other products

 Eye serums are generally water or gel-based formulas, which usually offer a non-greasy consistency that allows them to seamlessly slot in with the rest of your skincare and make-up ritual.
+While there are some guidelines to abide by, serums are also great for layering with other serums.

 How and When to Apply Eye Serum

 As a general rule that’s easy to follow and remember, skincare products should be layered from thinnest to thickest.
 This allows characteristically lightweight serums to deeply penetrate the skin to deliver active ingredients to deeper layers of the skin.
-At the same time, more viscous products, like moisturisers, can sit on the skin’s surface to seal in moisture.

 Here is a simple step-by-step guide to effectively add an eye serum to your routine: